Sadicto/Sensible-Ai-Colonization/README.md

 | ![Without the mod](images/VanillaExpansion.png) | ![With the mod](images/ModdedExpansion.png) |

 Both screenshots were taken after 1 hour and 30 minutes at fast speed.

+## Installation
+- Requires UPE.
+- This mod can be installed, reinstalled, or removed in existing saves.

 ---